deeveon/ShowProc/README.md

 A place for miscellaneous small AmigaOS apps that I make.

 ## ShowProc
-ShowProc is a replacement for the "status" command in the SYS:c drawer.
+SShowProc is a replacement for the AmigaOS STATUS command in the SYS:C drawer that displays process information for all Shell/CLI processes.